The Living Edens: Etosha - Africa Untamed Wilderness

-There is a place on earth where all life is pushed to the limits of endurance - a landscape of stark beauty and brutal extremes where survival is constantly challenged.
-Southwestern Africa's Etosha is a vast and ancient land of seasonal paradox.
-During the bloom of the wet season, lions, cheetahs, elephants, jackals, giraffes, springboks and zebras continue the timeless cycle of life in glorious abundance.
-But at the peak of its scorching dry season, the heart of Etosha is a parched and blistered wasteland where drought and thirst endanger predator and prey alike.
-For those who survive its harshest interval, Etosha becomes, once again, a Living Eden.
+In southwestern Africa, Etosha stands as a land where life endures extreme challenges—a stark and beautiful landscape where survival is a constant struggle.
+This vast and ancient terrain experiences seasonal paradoxes.
+During the lushness of the wet season, lions, cheetahs, elephants, jackals, giraffes, springboks, and zebras engage in the timeless cycle of life with glorious abundance.
+However, at the zenith of the scorching dry season, Etosha's heart transforms into a parched and blistered wasteland, where drought and thirst threaten both predator and prey.
+For those who persevere through its harshest period, Etosha reverts to being a Living Eden.